DEEP-IMPACT-AG/cherry/README.md

 ---

 🍒 **Cherry** can be used as:
-- ⚖ - A design philosophy
+- 🤔 - A design philosophy
 - 💎 - Sketch library
 - 🎨 - PostCSS variables and mixins
 - ✍ - Single purpose CSS classes
 - ⚛ - React components
+- ⚛ - Styles components

 ---